-- NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here - 3.
+- NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here - Health and Safety Executive here - 4.
 In line with government advice, it is recommended that as part of risk assessment, dental services review resource requirements for service operations and commitments.
-Where appropriate, this should allow staff to stay at or work from home to avoid non-essential travel and contact; or to participate in local workforce redeployment efforts in line with local arrangements. - 4.
+Where appropriate, this should allow staff to stay at or work from home to avoid non-essential travel and contact; or to participate in local workforce redeployment efforts in line with local arrangements. - 5.
 COVID-19 guidance around social distancing and good hygiene practice should be promoted as far as possible in the workplace.

-5. Staff testing:

-- Essential workers with symptoms of COVID-19, or who live with someone with symptoms of COVID-19, can access testing via the GOV.UK website. - Further information on the NHS test and trace service is found here. - The Government has published Information about the COVID-19 antibody testing programme. - 6.
+This includes both patient and 'staff-only' areas, and both patient-facing and non-patient-facing activities (see section 3.2.1.1 for further detail). - 6.
+Staff testing: - Essential workers with symptoms of COVID-19, or who live with someone with symptoms of COVID-19, can access testing via the GOV.UK website.

+- Further information on the NHS test and trace service is found here. - The Government has published information about the COVID-19 antibody testing programme.
+This letter from the NHS provides further information on implementation and roll-out. - 7.
 Resources to support staff and promote mental health and wellbeing are at Appendix 7.
 These should be shared with dental teams.